German MPs quiz Merkel, ministers over Wirecard scandal - RFI

 With the election battle in full swing, SPD and opposition MPs have sought to shift the spotlight onto the conservative-run economy ministry by highlighting the role of Wirecard auditors.

-As Wirecard's auditor for over 10 years, accountancy giant EY signed off on the firm's accounts even as a string of media reports raised alarm about Wirecard's accounting practices.
+As Wirecard's auditor for more than 10 years, accountancy giant EY signed off on the firm's accounts even as a string of media reports raised alarm about Wirecard's accounting practices.

 As they grilled Economy Minister Altmaier on Tuesday, lawmakers questioned whether the ministry's auditing watchdog APAS should have scrutinised EY's work more closely.

-Any shortcomings on the part of APAS would mean "the minister had not done his work properly either," said FDP MP Florian Toncar.
+Any shortcomings on the part of APAS would mean "the minister had not done his work properly either," FDP deputy Florian Toncar said.

 Though he denied responsibility for the scandal, Altmaier told the committee that compliance rules at APAS would be tightened.